 SERP can be that of Google, Bing, Yahoo, but going by Moz’s latest report, Google appears to be the “new homepage” for local businesses.

 While it is reducing the burden for local businesses to maintain a website, it is demanding local SEOs to feed information to Google.
-Google shall now capture and serve more and more of the customer journey themselves.
+Here, we as a local SEO agency have outlined the local SEO checklist for optimizing your business for local search results.

 Brick & Mortar Store